 Sharing their members' personal data with Mountaineering Scotland for the purpose of registration for insurance, magazine or email communications, means Mountaineering Scotland is also a controller of the personal data of members of clubs.

 GDPR requires that controllers set out a valid lawful basis for holding and processing personal data.
-While obtaining explicit consent or 'opting-in' is one of the six options available to do this, it is not required where processing personal data is necessary to provide a service that someone has signing up for, like membership of a club.
+While obtaining explicit consent or 'opting-in' is one of the six options available to do this, it is not required where processing personal data is necessary to provide a service that someone has signed up for, like membership of a club.

 Mountaineering Scotland and affiliated clubs have a 'contractual', 'legal' and 'legitimate' basis for holding and processing members' personal data - we do not need to seek their additional approval.
 Instead, the law requires that these reasons are explained clearly to members, that we show we take their privacy seriously and offer options to manage communication preferences, where practical.